extragravee/COMP30020/readme.md

 Declarative Programming
 =======================
-Repo for COMP30020 subject at UniMelb
+Repo for COMP30020 subject at UniMelb.
+In this subject I learnt contraint logic programming using Prolog, as well as function programming using Haskell.

 Table of contents
 -----------------